Lomeli12/CraftCards/README.md

 CraftCards
 ==========

-Simple cards that you can encode item recipes to.
+Simple cards that you can encode item recipes to, then use them later to insta-craft stuff.